fzingg/hyperloop-showcase/README.md

 A few things to notice in the code above:

-We add React Bootstrap components simply by `ReactBootstrap::Name` where `Name` is the JavaScript component you want to render.
-All the components are documented in the React Bootstrap [documentation](https://react-bootstrap.github.io/components.html)
+We add ReactBootstrap components simply by `ReactBootstrap::Name` where `Name` is the JavaScript component you want to render.
+All the components are documented in the ReactBootstrap [documentation](https://react-bootstrap.github.io/components.html)

 See with `div.container` we are mixing in CSS style which will compile into `<div class='container'>`

 Also notice how I have added an `.on(:click)` event handler to the `MenuItem` component while setting `href: '#'` as this will allow us to handle the event instead of navigating to a new page.

 So far we have a very basic application which is looking OK and showing a video.
 Time to do something a little more interesting.
-How about if we add Post and Comment functionality which will let us explore Reactive Record!
+Let's add Post and Comment functionality which will let us explore Reactive Record!

-## Working with HyperMesh (ActiveRecord API part)
+##### Step 5.3: Working with HyperMesh (ActiveRecord API part)

-**HyperMesh** compiles your Active Record models so they are accessible to the front-end and implements an API based on your models and their associations.
-Lazy loads just the data that is needed to render a component and is fully integrated with **HyperReact** and paired with **HyperMesh** to push database changes to all connected clients. **HyperMesh** gives you Relay + GraphQL like functionality with a fraction of the effort and complexity (the original idea for Reactive Record is credited to Volt and not Relay).
+**HyperMesh** compiles your ActiveRecord models so they are accessible to the front-end and implements an API based on your models and their associations.
+Lazy loads just the data that is needed to render a component and is fully integrated with **HyperReact** and paired with **HyperMesh** to push database changes to all connected clients. **HyperMesh** gives you Relay + GraphQL like functionality with a fraction of the effort and complexity (the original idea for ReactiveRecord is credited to Volt and not Relay).

-### Creating the models
+##### Step 5.3.1: Creating the models

 ```
 rails g model Planevent
 ```

-And then before you run the migrations, lets flesh them out a little so they look like this:
+And then before you run the migration, let's flesh them out a little so they look like this:
 ```ruby
 # db/migrate/..create_planevents.rb